What to do in Bath, UK

-If you book in advance, you can get single tickets from £9.50 – and it’s a lot cheaper to buy two of those than to get a return ticket – they start at £48.80.
+If you book in advance, you can get single tickets from £14.50 – and it’s a lot cheaper to buy two of those than to get a return ticket – they start at £56.50.
 If you buy a ticket on the day, you’re looking at around £30 each way.

-The closest airport to Bath is Bristol airport, still a good hour away from Bath by coach and train, but worth considering over London if you’re flying in from Europe.
+The closest airport to Bath is Bristol airport, still a good hour away from Bath by coach and train, but worth considering over London if you’re flying in from continental Europe.

-And, of course, you can hire a car and drive there if you like, giving you the flexibility to see some of the countryside and other attractions of the South West.
+And, of course, you can hire a car and drive there, giving you the flexibility to see some of the countryside and other attractions of the South West.
 But for Bath itself, a car isn’t necessary – the town is very compact and you can see all the principal attractions on foot.

 So what are these principal attractions?
 Bath is a world heritage site, and its architecture and Roman ruins are the biggest drawcards, but the public gardens are also spectacular.